Strictly Come Dancing 2020 start time: Your guide as the show returns

 Here's everything you need to know about Strictly as the live shows kick off!

-The Strictly Come Dancing live shows are well and truly upon us!
+The time has finally come for the eagerly anticipated Strictly Come Dancing 2020 to get underway.

-This year’s Strictly Come Dancing line-up will be waltzing onto the dance floor along with the Strictly Come Dancing professionals on October 24th.
+Tonight, the Strictly Come Dancing line-up of celebrities will take to the dance floor for their first official routines with the Strictly Come Dancing professionals, having been partnered up in a pre-recorded launch show last weekend.

-Strictly has released the songs and dances for week one for all contestants, and it’s looking like it’s going to be a smashing start to the 18th series.
+Strictly has released the songs and dances for week one for all contestants and the night is now upon us to watch them Waltz, Cha Cha and (in some cases) tremble their way through their first proper outing on the famous floor.

 Taking on the Glitterball for the second time is Made In Chelsea star Jamie Laing.
 Jamie had to pull out of the competition last year due to a leg injury, but he’s back and wants to win the trophy after his replacement Kelvin Fletcher won the 17th series.

-Jamie was hoping to be partnered with Oti Mabuse again, but instead he’ll be doing the cha cha to Think About Things by Daði Freyr along with Karen Hauer.
+Jamie will be doing the Cha Cha Cha to Think About Things by Daði Freyr along with Karen Hauer.

 He’s up against EastEnders star Maisie Smith, who has said her “hips don’t lie” and has got some of the contestants (ahem, HRVY) feeling a little worried.